 - Support government response and the Ministry of Health and work with them to mitigate COVID-19 cases.

-- Mobilize sanitation and prevention education in the communities we serve via C2C’s network of skilled community health workers.
+- Mobilize COVID-19 mitigation best-practices and prevention education in the communities we serve via C2C’s network of skilled community health workers.

 - Ensure adequate supplies for our staff and clinics